-My current research interests are in the study of programming languages, including their theory, semantics, design, and implementation.
-In particular, I am interested in the foundations of programming languages and their relation to logic.
+My general research interests are in the study of programming languages, including their theory, semantics, design, and implementation.
+In particular, I am interested in the foundations of programming languages and their relation to logic and duality.
 I'm also interested in understanding aspects of practical languages including computational effects (like mutable state, exceptions, and first-class continuations) and evaluation strategies (strict versus lazy evaluation and memoization), as well as ways for languages to sensibly bridge between high-level abstractions and low-level details.

 - A high-level calculus for reasoning about the behavior of programs (in a similar style as the lambda calculus) while also accounting for low-level details such as evaluation strategy and control flow.